 - You have a human papillomavirus (HPV) infection on your cervix and need an HPV biopsy.

 If you have cervical cancer, the recommended treatment is a total hysterectomy.
 But if the cancer is caught early enough, your doctor can save your uterus by excising the cancer cells from your cervix using this procedure.
 In this case, the cervical cone biopsy procedure is a treatment, not a diagnostic tool.

 You have to be unconscious for this procedure, so you’ll likely receive general anesthesia.
 Even though a cervical cone biopsy is an outpatient surgery, you’ll need someone else to drive you home after you recover enough to be discharged.

-After you’re under anesthesia, your gynecologist inserts a speculum to get access to your cervix.
+After you’re under anesthesia, Dr. Zelmanovich, gynecologist in NYC inserts a speculum to get access to your cervix.
 Depending on where on your cervix the abnormal or cancerous cells are, the doctor may have to mechanically or chemically open your cervix.

 Then a wedge or cone-shaped section of tissue is cut from your cervix.
 Your OBGYN uses a surgical knife or a laser knife to make the cut.
 Once the tissue has been extracted, your doctor stops the bleeding with a natural product that packs the wound, helping it heal.
 The biopsy is sent to the lab for analysis.
 The whole operation takes less than an hour, usually between 30 and 45 minutes.